Malarvizhi26/Ex.No.9/README.md

-Here is your experiment report in the requested format, properly structured and neatly presented:

----

 ## **Ex.No.9 – Exploration of Prompting Techniques for Video Generation**

 **📅 Date**: 12/05/2025
 **🆔 Reg No**: 212222040096

----

 ### **🎯 Aim**

 To demonstrate the ability of text-to-video generation tools to reproduce an existing video by crafting precise prompts.
 The goal is to identify key elements within the video and use these details to generate a video as close as possible to the original.

----

 ### **🧪 Procedure**